sirkoik/FallingObjects/README.md

 1. Add more snowflake models.

 # Bugs
-1. Loader is white at the beginning when the HDR map is loading.
-Implement a progress bar.
-2. Scene moves more slowly on slower GPUs.
+1. Scene moves more slowly on slower GPUs.
 Change animations to align to system clock.
+2. Scene is slow in iOS Safari.

 # Possible improvements
 1. Convert equirectangular map to a cubemap.
 This will enable more customizable HDRI.
 Instructions at the end of this page: